omniscale/imposm3/README.md

 * Efficient intermediate cache for reduced IO load during ways and relations building

-Some import times from a Hetzner EX 4S server (Intel i7-2600 CPU @ 3.40GHz, 32GB RAM and 2TB software RAID1 (2x2TB 7200rpm SATA disks)) for imports of a 20.5GB planet PBF (2013-06-14) with generalized tables:

-* 6:30h in normal-mode
-* 13h in diff-mode

-osm2pgsql required between 2-8 days in a [similar benchmark (slide 7)](http://www.geofabrik.de/media/2012-09-08-osm2pgsql-performance.pdf) with a smaller planet PBF file (~15GB).

-Benchmarks with SSD are TBD.

-Import of Europe 11GB PBF with generalized tables:

-* 2:20h in normal-mode
+An import in diff-mode on a Hetzner PX121-SSD server (Intel Xeon E5-1650 v3 Hexa-Core, 256GB RAM and SSD RAID 1) of a 36GB planet PBF (2017-08-10) with generalized tables and spatial indices, etc. takes around 6:30h.
+This is for an import that is ready for minutely updates.
+The non-diff mode is even faster.

+It's recommended that the memory size of the server is roughly twice the size of the PBF extract you are importing.
+For example: You should have 64GB RAM or more for a current (2017) 36GB planet file, 8GB for a 4GB regional extract, etc.
+Imports without SSDs will take longer.

 Current status
 --------------